 Tooth Extractions in Memphis

-Dr Boucek and Brawner have been performing tooth extractions in the Memphis area for over 70 years combined.
+Dr. Boucek has been performing tooth extractions in the Memphis area for over 30 years.
 If you have a tooth that needs to be removed, they’re the doctors to do it.
 Along with their amazing staff, they will do everything to keep you comfortable and happy before, during, and after the procedure.

 When Do I Need a Tooth Removed?